gitmax681/hand-gesture-classification/README.md

 Cause this is for learning purposes it won't be much of a deal.

+if you Liked The content consider giving a :star: to this repository

+Happy Coding :purple_heart:

-Happy Coding :heart: from Arjun Manjunath
+by Arjun Manjunath :blush: ..